sritambiswal2003/AVAX4/README.md

 - Integrating the token into the game's ecosystem, enabling players to use earned tokens for in-game store purchases.
 - Implementing a secure and efficient trading system that enables players to exchange tokens with each other.

-Getting Started
+## Getting Started

-## Executing program
+Executing program

 Add your private key and Snowtrace API inside the hardhat.config.js file.

-Inside the project directory, in the terminal type: npm i Open two additional terminals in your VS code
-In the second terminal type: npx hardhat node
-In the third terminal, type: npx hardhat run scripts/deploy.js --network fuji To verify the smart contract run: npx hardhat verify <Contract Address> --network fuji
+(1).Inside the project directory, in the terminal type: npm i (2).Open two additional terminals in your VS code (3).In the second terminal type: npx hardhat node (4).In the third terminal, type: npx hardhat run scripts/deploy.js --network fuji (5).To verify the smart contract run: npx hardhat verify <Contract Address> --network fuji

 ## Authors